Witivio/Documentation/src/solutions/gpt-pro/fundamentals/documents.md

 ### Uploading a Document

 :::tip
 To keep GPT Pro’s knowledge base current, regularly upload new documents.
 :::

 1. Click '+ Upload a document'.
 2. Drag and drop your document(s) inside the box or manually choose the PDF or PPT file from your device by clicking 'Attach Files' button.
 3. The document will upload and be listed with the existing documents.

 ### Checking Document Status
 For updates on your uploaded documents:
-- Click 'Check my documents status'.
+- Click `Check my documents status`.
 - A detailed status of each document's upload and processing will be displayed.

 ### Performing Actions on Documents
 - To view the document, simply click on the document's title to view the content.
-- Use the 'Actions' dropdown next to each document to:
+- Use the `Actions` dropdown next to each document to:
   - **Download**: Download the document uploaded in the list.
   - **Delete**: Remove the document from GPT Pro.